 - Show how needs from external providers are considered.

-- The actual amount of resources needed may vary day to day and over time.
+- The actual amount of resources needed may vary from day to day and over time.
 This is one reason why top management must review QMS performance regularly

-The organization should determine and provide the persons necessary for the effective implementation of its QMS and also for operation and control of its processes.
+The organization should determine and provide the persons necessary for the effective implementation of its QMS and also for the operation and control of its processes.

-1) How does the organization provide persons necessary to consistently meet customer, applicable statutory and regulatory requirements for the QMS including the necessary processes?
+1) How does the organization provide persons necessary to consistently meet customer, applicable statutory, and regulatory requirements for the QMS including the necessary processes?

-1) This standard expects an organization to determine and provide the appropriate number of personnel to effectively implement the QMS and for the operation and control of its processes and also proper allocation of staff in order to achieve the required outcome.
+1) This standard expects an organization to determine and provide the appropriate number of personnel to effectively implement the QMS and for the operation and control of its processes and also the proper allocation of staff in order to achieve the required outcome.

 The organization should determine, provide, and maintain the infrastructure for the operation of the processes to achieve conformity of products and services.
 Infrastructure may include buildings and associated utilities; equipment including hardware and software; transportation resource, information and communication technology.

 1) How does the organization determine, provide and maintain the infrastructure for the operation of processes to achieve products and service conformity?